EWE Studio at Ateliers Courbet Gallery

 EWE STUDIO

-Ateliers Courbet is pleased to announce the inaugural U.S. solo exhibition for Mexico City-based design atelier EWE Studio, opening May 14, 2025, at New York's master craftsmen gallery (Ateliers Courbet, 134 10th Avenue, NY, NY 10011).
-EWE and Courbet will unveil a new series of sculptural pieces — an exploration of ancestral metallurgy techniques drawing inspiration from Mesoamerican traditional metalworks and artifacts dating back 3,000 years to pre-Hispanic civilizations.
+Ateliers Courbet is pleased to present the first solo exhibition of Mexico City-based collective EWE Studio in the United States.
+On view at Ateliers Courbet, 134 10th Avenue, NY, NY 10011, through August 1, 2025, the exhibition unveils 'Exhuma', a new series of sculptural pieces exploring ancestral metallurgy techniques related to traditional Mesoamerican metalworks and artifacts dating back 3,000 years to pre-Hispanic civilizations.
 The collection expands upon EWE Studio's comprehensive body of work and mission to foster, further develop and honor the ongoing master craftsmanship legacy of Mexico.

 Founded in 2017 by Age Salajõe, Manuel Bañó, and Héctor Esrawe, EWE actively supports its team of master artisans and local ateliers.
 The collaborative studio and its artisan collaborators create pieces anchored in cultural heritage through their concept, materiality, and craftsmanship details and by researching, experimenting, and developing time-honored techniques with innovative technology.